MicrosoftDocs/defender-docs/defender-for-iot/set-up-rbac.md

 author: lwainstein
 ms.author: lwainstein
 ms.localizationpriority: medium
-ms.date: 07/2/2024
+ms.date: 07/23/2024
 ms.topic: how-to
 ---

-# Set up RBAC permissions to access Site security
+# Set up RBAC permissions to access site security

 The Microsoft Defender portal allows granular access to features and data based on user roles and the permissions given to each user.

-To access the Defender for IoT features, such as site security, alerts, and vulnerability updates, you need to assign permissions and roles to the correct users.
+To access the Microsoft Defender for IoT features in the Defender portal, such as site security, alerts, and vulnerability updates, you need to assign permissions and roles to the correct users.

+This article shows you how to set up the relevant roles and permissions.

 ## Access management options

-There are two ways to manage user access to the Microsoft Defender portal:
+There are two ways to manage user access to the Defender portal:

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
 - [Custom role access](/defender-xdr/custom-roles): Use role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

 The permission settings listed in this section apply to the unified RBAC version.
+If you have RBAC version 1 or 2, see [here forpermissions settings information](#rbac-for-version-1-or-2).

-### Set up Unified RBAC roles for site security
+### Set up unified RBAC roles for site security

 To give access to [site security](site-security-overview.md) features assign users the unified RBAC permissions and roles: